-Teachers or administrators must document MTSS starting at Level 1 AND select at least one (1) Intervention and one (1) Disciplinary Response.
+Teachers or administrators must pick at least one (1) Intervention and one (1) Disciplinary Response.

-Level 1 - TEACHER: Interventions aim to teach and correct alternative behavior so students can learn and demonstrate safe and respectful behavior.
+Level 1 - Interventions aim to teach and correct alternative behavior so students can learn and demonstrate safe and respectful behavior.
 Teachers are encouraged to try a variety of teaching and classroom management strategies.